mzac/gitlab-icinga2-ci-cd/README.md

 If you feel you can help improve this setup, please feel free to submit an issue or a pull request with your suggestions.

+# Todo

+Some things I'd like to improve:

+* Pull less files from apt repositories when jobs run (maybe a custom docker image?)
+* Improve on the script that runs on the Icinga2 server for better error checking

 # Requirements

 * Icinga2 server on Linux - https://www.icinga.com